codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I setup click handlers for my views or buttons?

-Any view can have a click handler setup by [following this event handler guide](http://guides.codepath.com/android/Basic-Event-Listeners) which triggers an action when the click occurs.
+Any view can have a click handler setup by [[following this event handler guide|Basic-Event-Listeners]] which triggers an action when the click occurs.

 #### How do I control the capitalization of text in views?